 In addition to directly entering policy variables, a forecast can also be changed from its baseline by another type of input: customized model assumptions.
 Model assumptions can only be added to control forecasts.
 There are five categories of model assumptions, some of which are applicable only to regional controls and some only to national controls.
-All five categories of model assumptions are handled by the Forecast Updates window shown in Figure 61.
+All five categories of model assumptions are handled by the Forecast Updates window shown in Figure 59.
 This window shows all of the available assumption types that can be modified for the current forecast.
 Each assumption type has at least one default assumption, called either the Baseline or REMI Standard assumption.
 Some types of assumptions have other pre-defined choices available.
-Figure 61 shows two such alternative Macroeconomic Update assumptions, representing higher and lower GDP growth scenarios compared to the baseline forecast.
+Figure 59 shows two such alternative Macroeconomic Update assumptions, representing higher and lower GDP growth scenarios compared to the baseline forecast.
 The tools menu along the top of the window has buttons for opening each assumption to view its data, copying an assumption for customization, and creating a brand-new assumption to start from scratch.
 You can also rename and delete assumptions and import assumption files from past versions.
 To select a non-baseline assumption, whether it is a REMI alternative or custom-made, just click the checkmark button on the assumption's card.
 Some types of assumptions will feature a visualization consisting of a chart and table that depict how the selected assumption affects the relevant concept.

 Forecast Updates □ ×

-New Copy Open Rename Delete Import Manage Files Sort Filter 00
+New Copy Open Rename Delete Import Manage Files Sort & Filter

-Select Forecast Assump tions
+Select Forecast Assump otions

-Category Active Assumption 1
+Category Active Assumption

 Macroeconomic Update Baseline \checkmark

 1 of 3 2 of 3 3 of 3

-Bas eline High GDP Gro wth Growth
+Bas seline High GDP Gr owth Low GI DP Growth

-Description: This is the baseline forecast withou t any updates Description: High macroeconomic growth case with 0.9 annual GDP growth rate higher than Stan Control.
-Note: Use of this GDP assumption i percentage point dard National n will not alter labor Description: Low macroeconomic growth case with 0.5 percentage point annual GOP growth rate lower than Standard National Control.
+Description: This is the baseline forecast withou ut any updates Description: High macroeconomic growth case with 0. annual GDP growth rate higher than Star Control.
+Note: Use of this GDP assumptio ndard National Description: Low macroeconomic growth case with 0.5 percentage point annual GOP growth rate lower than Standard National Control.
 Note: Use of this GDP assumption will not alter labor

 \checkmark

 Employment Update Baseline \checkmark

 Alternative Model Settings REMI Standard \checkmark

-View Results Chart Table
+View Results

-Gross D omestic Product - 2012 Chained National \$ (E 9 Г a our Demette Destat
+Gross D omestic Product - 2012 Chained National \$ (B) Gross Domestic Product

-40,000 35,000 25,000 20,000 20,000 2018 2020 2022 2024 3 2026 2028 2030 2032 2034 2036 2038 2040 2042 2044 2046 2048 2050 2 2052 2054 2056 2058 2060 Gross Domestic Product
+40,000 36,000 20,000 20,000 20,000 2018 2020 2022 2024 : 2026 2028 2030 2032 2034 2036 2038 2040 2042 204 4 2046 2048 2050 2 2052 2054 2056 2058 206

-(OK Cancel
+OK Cancel

-Figure 61: Forecast Updates Manager
+Figure 59: Forecast Updates Manager